Alexander's Empire Divides | More Commerce and Greek Culture | Privelege, Power and Failed Revolutions

 breaking up Alexander's empire.

-By his conquests, Alexander had changed the world, but what had not changed was the inclination to turn events into myth.
+Alexander's conquests stimulated change, but what had not changed was an inclination to turn events into myth.
 Some would describe Alexander as having had godly powers.
 Persia's Zoroastrian priesthood, reeling from the damage that Alexander had done to the prestige of their religion, described him as one of the worst sinners in history, as having slain many Persian teachers and lawyers and as having quenched many sacred fires.
-Some others in Persia would describe Alexander as a member of Persia's royal family – the Achaemenids.
+Some others in Persia would describe Alexander as a biological member of Persia's royal family – the Achaemenids.
 In Egypt, Alexander would become known as the son of the last pharaoh, Nectanebus.
 Arabs would come to know him as Iskander and would tell fanciful stories about him.
 And in centuries to come in Ethiopia, Christians would describe his father, Philip, as a Christian martyr, and they would describe Alexander as an ascetic saint.

 An unreliable account of Alexander as he neared death describes him as offering rule to his generals.
 Another account describes him as putting the hand of one of his generals, Perdiccas, with the hand of his wife Roxana and naming Perdiccas as his heir.
 Perdiccas apparently did not wed Roxana – who was pregnant with Alexander's child.
-Perdiccas did favor making this child Alexander's heir if the child was to be a son.
-To some Macedonians, however, it was unthinkable that their king should be the son of a "barbarian" woman from central Asia.
-This was the beginning of the break-up of Alexander's empire.
-Those opposed to Roxana's child as Alexander's heir favored Alexander's half brother, Philip III, a simpleminded and illegitimate son of Philip II and one of Philip's mistresses.
-When Roxana gave birth to Alexander's son, Alexander IV, the different opinions about who should succeed Alexander intensified, and civil war appeared imminent.
-War was averted for a short time by a compromise in which it was agreed that Philip III and Alexander IV would reign jointly while each was supervised by a general.
-War erupted among the late Alexander's generals.
+Perdiccas did favor making this yet to be born child Alexander's heir if the child was to be a son.
+But for some Macedonians it was unthinkable that their king would be the son of a "barbarian" woman from central Asia, and this was part of the conflict that produced the break-up of Alexander's empire.

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.